 The Start of their Professional Careers

 Racing greyhounds are professional athletes and their diet reflects that.
-If they are not fed high quality food that meets their needs they won’t be able to perform to the best of their ability.
+If they are not fed high quality food that meets their needs, they won’t be able to perform to the best of their ability.

 - Race Days

 Shortly before their race, the leadouts walk the dogs and a urine sample is collected and labeled.
 In the paddock area, they dress the dogs (put on the racing blankets and muzzles).
-The dogs are walked onto the track for the post parade and then led back to the starting boxes where they’ll be put in one by one.
+The dogs are walked onto the track for the post parade and then led back to the starting boxes where they are put in one by one.
 The announcer introduces the lure, the doors open and the race is on!

 Once the dogs have won a Maiden Race they move to the graded races starting at Grade D. Depending on their success, they move up or down a grade.
 Grade A is the highest grade at most tracks although some have AA.
 Greyhounds may also move from track to track during their career depending on the level of competition, how well suited the track is to their running style or if it’s a seasonal track.